clubajax/declare/README.md

 `declare` is a library for handling prototypal inheritance.

-This is still under development, so docs are coming soon.
+This is still under development and being tested, so it should be considered a beta.

+Docs are coming soon.

 ## License